Frequently Asked Questions

 Do you allow visits to your cattery?

-While we understand the desire to visit our cattery, we are a closed cattery, which means that we do not allow visitors in our home to meet cats and kittens.
+While we understand the desire to visit our cattery to meet our beautiful Persians, we are a closed cattery, which means that we do not allow visitors in our home to meet cats and kittens.
 We take very good care of our cats and kittens and put their health at the top of our priority list

 We are a closed cattery for the health of your chosen cat/kitten as well as all other cats and kittens in our cattery.
 We are however more then happy to share photos, videos, and updates to help you feel confident in selecting your kitten.